 The disadvantages, as we see them, are that it would appear that the decision-making and the hoops you need to jump through are considerable.
 Therefore, there is a choice to be made between going for social investment with all the accompanying hoops and going with individual investors who want to invest in Purple for equity and revenue streams.

 We are at a reasonably early stage in our social investment journey and how we think about it going forward will very much depend on the way we decide to take the business.
 We have a three-year business plan and are focusing on working out the best ways of delivering and accelerating that plan – social investment is one way we are considering raising money.
 We are currently in the process of exploring our options.
 We are discussing social investment at board level and exploring all our options.
 We are not going to rush into anything but we will need to push the go button at some point soon and this will be determined by what is out there.

 The reality is that social investment is not going to address short term objectives and it is the compromises in terms of these short term objectives that you need to make to get that traction with social investors.
 Social investors seem to us to be relatively risk averse and I’m just not sure the decision-making is quick enough, capital investments seem to be quicker.
 My instinct says that you very quickly get locked into a process with social investment.
 We’ve also not found that many social investors focusing on disability.As we rapidly develop we will continue to explore social investment as part of a range of investment options but know that decisions, and making timely decisions, become crucial in our increasingly commercial world.

-This blog was put together as part of the GET INFORMED campaign offering practical support, guidance and information to help board members of charities and social enterprises understand the opportunities and risks of social investment.
+This blog was put together as part of the GET INFORMED campaign offering free practical support, guidance and information to help board members of charities and social enterprises understand the opportunities and risks of social investment.
 Edwin Godfrey is one of the "faces" of the campaign - board members who have used or considered social investment.